You might be confused about the difference between trading and investing. However, there are clear differences between both strategies.

-When you actively trade assets, you will base your buy and sell decisions on technical factors, determined through technical analysis, rather than the real underlying value of the asset, which can be determined using fundamental analysis.
-Unlike an investor, you would attempt to predict the asset’s price movements and take advantage of them.
-These predictions are usually based on patterns in price charts for the asset you are analyzing.
+When you actively trade assets, you will base your buy and sell decisions on so-called technical factors, determined through technical analysis, rather than the actual underlying value of the asset, which can be determined using fundamental analysis.
+With technical analysis, you will attempt to predict the asset’s price movements to exploit short-term price movements.
+These predictions are usually based on patterns you can detect in price charts for the asset you are analyzing.
 While technical analysis sounds like a profound approach to investing, it is often more art than science.

 “Speculators buy and sell securities based on whether they believe […] securities will next rise or fall in price.
 Their judgment regarding future price movements is based, not on fundamentals, but on a prediction of the behavior of others.”